-The pension benefit obligation is a standardized disclosure measure of the present value of pension benefits.
+The System's financial statements are prepared using the cash basis of accounting, except for accruals of interest income.
+Plan member contributions are recognized in the period in which the contributions are made.
+Benefits and refunds are recognized when paid.
+The pension benefit obligation is a standardized disclosed measure of the present value of pension benefits.
 This pension valuation method reflects the present value of estimated pension benefits that will be paid in future years as a result of employee services performed to date and is adjusted for the effect of projected salary increases.
-The nonfunded pension benefit obligation of the System, as determined as part of the latest actuarial valuation dated June 30, 2016, is as follows:
+There are no actuarial valuations performed on individual school districts.
+The System has an under-funded pension benefit obligation as determined as part of the latest actuarial valuation.